mozilla-services/tecken/docs/symbolication.rst

 Stacks
 ------

-The stack is denoted as a list of lists.
-Each frame in the stack is composed of two things:
+The stack is a list of lists.
+Each frame in the stack is composed of two
+things:

 1. the index in the modules list for the module for this frame
 2. the memory offset relative to the base memory address for that module as